National Wildlife Refuges in Michigan's Upper Peninsula

 Learn more about the NWRS

-The Great Lakes Islands National Wildlife Refuge's Comprehensive Conservation Plan nears completion.
+The Great Lakes Islands National Wildlife Refuge's Comprehensive Conservation Plan was completed in 2013.
 Huron National Wildlife Refuge is just one of the refuge's outlined in this plan which will help guide the management of the islands for the next 15 years.Learn more about the plan.

 Wildflowers like this bluebead are abundant at Huron National Wildlife Refuge in the spring.
 Later, brilliant blue berries will replace these delicate yellow blossoms.